THE ROYAL SCOTS TERRITORIALS IN THE DARDANELLES CAMPAIGN 1915-16

 battalion, 5RS (before the TF reorganisation of 1908 the two battalions had been the 1st and 2nd Battalions of The Queen’s Edinburgh Rifle Volunteers).
 This was the only time the two battalions ‘crossed’ in Gallipoli.
 4RS took early casualties from shell and rifle fire.
 It was not one-sided, however, as the Battalion had always been proud of its shooting achievements, winning many prizes at Bisley.
 CQMS Dewar, who had won the King’s Prize, the individual Championship, there in 1914 now killed a Turkish sniper with his first shot in anger.
 This led to the GOC congratulating him saying his ‘skill and proficiency as King’s prizeman was of eminent value to his country in the field’ to which the Corps Commander added ‘Sergeant Dewar never made a ‘bulls-eye’ at Bisley as he did on this occasion’.

 On 28 June the Battalion led the Brigade assault in Gully Ravine, taking all its objectives and repulsing two immediate and major counter-attacks for which the GOC signalled ‘Well done Royal Scots’.
 As mentioned earlier, however, the attack, across the whole front, failed in its main objective of securing Achi Baba.
-Casualties were very heavy with nine officers, including the CO, and 57 ORs killed, 7 and 147 wounded and 6 and 141 missing, presumed killed, a total of 22 and 345
+Casualties were very heavy with nine officers, including the CO, and 57 ORs killed, 7 and 147 wounded and 6 and 141 missing, presumed killed, a total of 22 and 345 casualties

 View looking North from the British front line across Turkish wire.
 Achi Baba on the skyline

-casualties or over three-quarters of the officers and one-third of the Battalion’s OR strength in a single day two weeks to the day after landing in Gallipoli.
+or over three-quarters of the officers and one-third of the Battalion’s OR strength in a single day two weeks to the day after landing in Gallipoli.
 On 6 July the Battalion, at a strength of 5 officers and 519 ORs, forming two companies, amalgamated with 7RS ‘as a tentative measure pending the arrival of reinforcements’.
 These came on 10 August with 14 officer reinforcements, including a new CO, Colonel Young.
 4RS reorganised as a separate Battalion and moved back into the line.
 A further six officer reinforcements reported on 19 August.
 The Battalion remained in front line or reserve trenches throughout September and October.
 There are frequent mentions in the War Diary of aircraft activity over the lines.
 At the end of October mention is made uncertain weather and very varying temperatures affecting the general health of the Battalion; ‘6 officers (including the CO) being sent to hospital (in that month alone) chiefly from jaundice and dysentery’.
 Although only mentioned in the 4RS War Diary, the same problems affected all those serving in Gallipoli from the earliest days.
 Despite several truces arranged to recover and bury the dead there was a constant smell of a mix of human excrement (diarrhoea was a major problem and troops could not leave their trenches for proper field latrines) and that from bodies decomposing in the heat.
 Swarms of flies and mosquitoes, and pervasive dirt and sand were everywhere.
 Every drop of water on the Allied side had to be brought to the Peninsula by sea.
 Consequently it was mostly used for cooking and drinking.
 There was never enough for the latter especially in the heat of the summer.
 Even less was available for personal hygiene which made the troops more susceptible to sickness and disease.
 At night the temperatures plummeted and men found it difficult to sleep, even without the almost constant noise of the guns.

 The Battalion strength as at 31 October had shrunk to 12 officers and 330 ORs but the ‘efficient rifle strength’ is given as only 181 – or well under one company’s establishment.
 As a result, on 4 November, the Battalion again formed a composite battalion ‘for tactical purposes’ with 7RS, to be named 7RS, which remained the organisation until the end of the Campaign and until it reached Egypt after the withdrawal.
 On 15 November the Battalion successfully attacked and held a Turkish trench to their front, with very low casualties, and which was subsequently held against a counter-attack, earning a message of congratulations from the Corps Commander.
 The weather deteriorated rapidly from that point with heavy rain and snow flooding trenches and dugouts, the former becoming canals forcing men to stand precariously on the narrow fire-steps and risking becoming targets for snipers.
 One particularly violent storm, with hurricane force winds, rain, sleet and snow, swept the Peninsula from 26 -28 November destroying the piers and lighters on the beaches upon which the Force was entirely dependent for its supplies.
-The only strengthened the arguments for abandoning the campaigns, a decision which followed in December.
+This only strengthened the arguments for abandoning the campaigns, a decision which followed in December.
 7RS remained in the lines to the very end, being the last unit of 52 (Lowland) Division to leave Gallipoli at 3am on 9 January 1916.
 In contrast to the failure of so many operations during the campaign the withdrawal was a brilliant success with the whole force slipping away unnoticed and without casualties.
 The luck which had surrounded 4RS on their aborted arrival on HMS Reindeer reappeared on their departure on the battleship HMS Prince George.
 Soon after sailing from Gallipoli she was struck by a torpedo but it failed to explode.
 The composite Battalion left Lemnos for Alexandria on 19 January, arriving at Alexandria on the 21st and moving inland to Abbassia where, on 25 January, Colonel Young having returned from hospital, the Battalion reformed as 4RS.

 22 May Entrained Larbert 31 officers 995 ORs Total 1026